mrthehavok/k8s-advanced-webapp/backlog/tasks/task-2 - Terraform EKS Fargate.md

 - Separate IAM policies for each service requiring IRSA
 - S3 + DynamoDB backend for state management with encryption
 - Fargate profiles for all workloads (no EC2 nodes)
-- IRSA enabled for ALB Controller, Cert-Manager, and External-DNS
+- IRSA enabled for ALB Controller, and External-DNS
 - Provider version constraints for stability

 ## Files Modified